Scoring Your FICO

-The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
-Most people traditionally have a score of 600, but scores range from 300 to 850.
+A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
+Most people traditionally have a score of 600, but scores are tiered from 300 to 850.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get credit.
-Some of the factors in summing up your FICO score are:
+A low score is just that and often means you can't get a decent interest rate.
+Some of the pieces in determining your FICO score are:

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?